matteobarbera/mavlab_wiki_fork/Lab-standards.md

 3. Hobbyking
 4. ...

-# OS's
+# Development OS's

-RFC, more can be added of specific need
+Development Environment RFC, more can be added of specific need.
+The Lab successfully used:

 * Ubuntu 16.04 64 bit
 * Ubuntu 18.04 64 bit
-* Ubuntu 18.04 64 bit
+* Ubuntu 20.04 64 bit
 * Ubuntu 32/64bit if embedded
 * MS Win10 64Bit